highwaybobbery/sorted-table/README.md

 Rails 6.1.4
 Rspec 3.10

-(there is no databse or caching technology used)
+(there is no database or caching technology used)

 ## Setup
 1) Clone this repo